Linux vs Unix

 Linux and Unix are two popular operating systems.
-Reality is Unix is predecessor of Linux and their share a lot of things those are similar.
+Reality is Unix is the predecessor of Linux and their share a lot of things that are similar.
 But there are different things between them too.
-In this post we will look similarities and differences in both operating systems.
+In this post, we will look at similarities and differences in both operating systems.

 Price and Cost

-Linux consist of different flavors names distributions.
+Linux consists of different flavors of names distributions.
 Most of the distributions are free.
 Some of the distributions are paid or provide support at a cost.
 Red Hat and Ubuntu is most popular distributions provides support at a cost.

 Unix operating systems have paid.
 There is no free Unix operating system.
 Their cost changes according to their licensing model.

 Development and Distribution